 ASTROPHOTOGRAPHY

-If you own a DSLR or mirrorless camera, then Lassen is a playground for astrophotography.
-Because there aren’t any major cities nearby, the night skies absolutely light up with not only stars, but the Milky Way also!
+If you own a DSLR or mirrorless camera, then Lassen National Park is a playground for astrophotography.
+While it isn’t currently a designation Dark Sky Park, they are working through the process to become one!
+But because there aren’t any major cities nearby, the night skies absolutely light up with not only stars, but the Milky Way also!
 You can literally see it with your eyes.
 But put your camera on a tripod, and set a long exposure, and you’ll get some incredible night sky photos!

 ALTERNATIVE ACTIVITIES